Meet Our Faculty

 Jazz Piano | MACMP Program Director

-Dr. Yumi Kim is a highly accomplished jazz and pop keyboardist, K-Pop session player, songwriter, arranger, and educator.
-With an extensive career spanning live performances, studio recordings, and music education, she has collaborated with some of the biggest names in the Korean music industry.
+Dr. Yumi Kim is an accomplished jazz and pop keyboardist, K-Pop session musician, songwriter, arranger, and educator whose career spans live performance, studio recording, composition, and music education.

-As a songwriter and session player, Dr. Kim has contributed her skills to a variety of projects, including recordings for artists such as Red Velvet, Byul, Lee Mun Sae, Sejoon Kahng, BtoB, Lenka, Soul Market, and Calvin Park.
-Her expertise in keys and piano has enriched numerous chart-topping songs and albums.
-She was also recognized for her songwriting abilities, winning 3rd place in the Juke-On Songwriting Competition.
+As a songwriter and recording session musician, Dr. Kim has contributed to projects featuring artists such as Red Velvet, Byul, Lee Moon Sae, Sejoon Kahng, BTOB, Lenka, Soul Market, and Calvin Park.
+Her songwriting was also recognized with third place in the Juke-On Songwriting Competition.

-As a K-Pop concert session player, Dr. Kim has performed with an impressive lineup of renowned artists, including Jo Sung Mo, JK Kim Dong Wook, Kim Jong Kook, HAHA, Fly to the Sky, Gummy, Kim Tae Woo, Lyn, Hwee Sung, Turbo, Ailee, Davichi, INSOONI, Kim Ho Joong, Lee Mujin, Burning Trotman, and many more.
-Her versatility and musicianship have made her a sought-after performer for live concerts
+Dr. Kim has performed as a keyboardist for concerts and tours with many prominent Korean artists, including Jo Sung Mo, JK Kim Dong Wook, Kim Jong Kook, HAHA, Fly to the Sky, Gummy, Kim Tae Woo, Lyn, Wheesung, Turbo, Ailee, Davichi, Insooni, Kim Ho Joong, Lee Mujin, and performers from Burning Trotman.
+Her versatility, musical sensitivity, and extensive industry experience have made her a respected performer in both live and studio settings.

 Mikyung Lim